Language Exams Offered:

 A placement exam may be taken only once in each language.

-- If you are an incoming first-year, you are all set to take the exam.
+- If you are an incoming first-year, you should be set to take the exam.
 Go to courses.smu.edu and click on WLL PL Exam.
-Then, select the language in which you wish to test.
+If you cannot see the link, please email Rachel Hall (email@example.com) your ID number and date you will begin classes at SMU and you will be added within 48 hours.
+If you can see the link, select the language in which you wish to test.
 Please note that for native speakers, the Chinese exam is an in-person exam given by the Chinese chair, Professor Xia.
 Email her at firstname.lastname@example.org to schedule a testing.
+The listening section for both Chinese and Japanese need to be taken in person in 234 Clements during the testing times scheduled during AARO or by appointment with Rachel Hall (email@example.com).

 Exam results are monitored on a regular basis and duplicate or questionable testing scores will result in a hold on WLL class registration and a mandatory meeting with a WLL representative.

-At the conclusion of testing, be sure to save and print your score results.
+At the conclusion of testing, be sure to save your score results by taking a screenshot and emailing it to yourself.
 Please note that SMU professors review all exam results and students may be contacted for oral language testing based on test results.

 - Part I: online